-Tyresö Palace is a stately home belonging to the Nordic Museum, located in the municipality of Tyresö in Södertörn, south of Stockholm.
+Tyresö Palace is a stately home belonging to Nordiska museet, located in the municipality of Tyresö in Södertörn, south of Stockholm.
 It is in a beautiful location, surrounded by a garden and an English park, at the highest point of a peninsula jutting into the Kalvfjärden fjord.
 The palace was built in the 1630s but visitors today see what it looked like as a private residence around 1900.

 Gabriel Oxenstierna, Councillor of the Realm, inherited the medieval Tyresö and built the present palace and Tyresö Church in the 1630s.
 In the 1770s the palace was modernized and an English park – the first of its kind in Sweden – was designed by the landscape gardener Fredrik Magnus Piper.

-Today visitors are shown a palace environment from the years around 1900.
+Today the palace shows an environment from the years around 1900.
 Here in the natural beauty of Tyresö the last private owners, Claes and Caroline Lagergren, wanted to create a magnificent and comfortable home for themselves and their three sons.

 The palace has changed during its almost 400-year history.
 A visit to the home of the Lagergren family is a fascinating journey through different layers of time.
 Today one can see an upper-class home with rooms filled with furniture, paintings, engravings, photographs, books, ornaments and travel souvenirs, arranged in a manner that is typical of its time.
 The ground floor has eight salons, a dining room, serving room, breakfast room, study and library.
 Upstairs there are bedrooms, guest rooms and a private chapel, and also an exclusive bathroom from the 1920s.